yo3hjv/HRD/README.md

-# HRD
-HamRadioDeluxe last free edition
+# HRD Ham Radio Deluxe - 5.24.0.38 Edition (Last free edition for non-commercial ham use)

 IMPORTANT: Before commencing using this Product, carefully read the following terms and conditions which have been accepted by your company ("Licensee").